-- Sudan's semi-arid Darfur region is home to black African farmers and nomadic Arab groups.
+- Sudan's semi-arid Darfur region is home to settled farmers but also nomadic groups.
 Between 2003 and 2005, land grabbing and conflict led to the displacement of 2 million people.
-In this case, competition over land was exacerbated by drought, desertification and shrinking water supplies. - Since 1990, millions of refugees have moved to escape drought in the Horn of Africa; many have moved from Somalia and Ethiopia into neighbouring Kenya.
+In this case, competition over land was exacerbated by drought, desertification and shrinking water supplies.
+Twenty years later, these troubles persist. - Since 1990, millions of refugees have moved to escape drought in the Horn of Africa; many have moved from Somalia and Ethiopia into neighbouring Kenya.
+Rainfall was very poor in 2019, 2020 and 2021, leaving millions of Kenyans and Ethiopians at risk of displacement on account of rising food insecurity.